AzureAD/azure-activedirectory-library-for-android/docs/AzureDevOps/Feeds/UpstreamSources/upstreamsources.md

 You can use an Azure DevOps feeds to cache packages from publich maven repositories.
 This provides caching for public maven feeds that may not be reliable.

 > Note: We have not currently configured this.

+# Troubleshooting

+## Package not found

+This is the most likely error that you are to encounter.
+When you encouter it's likely to be one of 2 things.

+### Sychronization

+It's possible when publishing a new package or a new version of a package that it may take some time to be available in your feed.
+Recall that feed synchronization is not under our control and happens every 3-6 hours.
+You can verify whether a package is available in your feed by going to the feed and searching for the package.
+If not found you can open the feed settings, click on the "Upstream sources" tab and check when the source of the feed was last synchronized.

+### Package not tagged

+As mentioned previously if a package is not tagged as release or pre-release it will not be available via upstream sources.
+Verify that the package in it's original feed is marked as release or pre-release.